Chart Color Schemes

 Infrastructure

-Fourteen projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Caringbah Pavilion, St Aloysius College Cronulla Expansion, Live Caringbah, Shop top housing with affordable housing at Willarong Road and President Avenue Caringbah.
-The following list details those likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects that could affect this region.
+Notable initiatives include Caringbah Pavilion, St Aloysius College Cronulla Expansion, Live Caringbah, and Shop top housing with affordable housing at Willarong Road and President Avenue Caringbah.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.